Rochester , N.Y.

 Grant Wolf ; I got kicked out of band in high school.
 Bad rap if you ask me.

-John Knowlton, and Dennis Sexton are veterans of the Phoenix music scene.
-The two have performed together and separately in many musical groups and productions around Arizona and the Phoenix area.
-Most recently, a ten year steady engagement in Chandler has allowed John and Dennis to tap into spontaneity and dynamics that only comes with many performances together.
+John Knowlton, and Dennis Sexton veterans of the Phoenix music scene.
+They've performed together in many musical groups and productions around Arizona and the Phoenix area.
+Most recently, a ten year steady engagement in Chandler.

-Occasionally paired as a duo, playing jazz and pop standards, John and Dennis have lately focused on the music of Mose Allison who passed away in 2016.
-Since the late 70's, Mose used Mr. Sexton as his bassist when touring Arizona and surrounding western states.
+Occasionally paired as a duo, playing jazz and pop standards, John and Dennis have also focused on the music of Mose Allison who passed away in 2016.
+Since the late 70's, Mose hired Dennis as his bassist when touring Arizona and surrounding western states.
 Having admired the work of Mose for many years, John performs several of his obliquely humorous compositions.

 My wife Kathy has been a tremendous support, and has given me strength to move creatively through life.